nestordemeure/nestordemeure.github.io/content/writing/guides/spaced_repetition.md

 * *multi-step processes* this could be memorizing a piece of music, a full theater play, a complex hypnotic induction, etc. Anything that has too many steps to fit comfortably in one's head.
 * *scripts* there are [great ways](https://youtu.be/k8k_rNTDjJM) to remember scripts down to the exact word; spaced repetition becomes useful when you want to *keep* that knowledge in for the long term or if you want to remember a series of ideas rather than specific words (talks would be an example of something where you do not have to be word-exact).
 * *maintaining motor tasks* is more tricky to find uses for[^motor] but very much worth it when you can find a use case.
 Basically, any manual activity that you can practice as a bite-sized thing and classify as pass or fail would fall into this category.
 * *remembering everything* some people just want to remember every movie or book they ever read.
-Adding a summary of it to your system is an easy way to do that if it is of interest to you (I personally [just take notes](/writing/guides/ideas)).
+Adding a summary of it to your system is an easy way to do that if it is of interest to you (I personally [just take notes](/writing/guides/ideas/#how-do-you-organize-knowledge)).
 * *preserve existing knowledge* any knowledge you currently have and fear you will forget with time is, pretty much by definition, perfect for spaced repetition.

 [^imagination]: Most people are surprisingly unimaginative with their applications, focusing on languages and academic knowledge.
-But it can be applied to *most* skills you might want to learn.
+But it can be applied to a *lot* of skills you might want to learn.

 [^motor]: Surprisingly, people have found that spaced repetition works to learn motor skills as varied as [typewriting, archery, and javelin throwing](https://gwern.net/spaced-repetition#motor-skills).